 A closed season from 1 May to 30 November exists for the waters of Lake Leschenaultia.
-This condition is no longer applicable as Lake Leschenaultia is no longer stocked with either rainbow trout or brown trout, and it has not been recommended in this report as a water to be potentially stocked in the future.
-It is for this reason that it is recommended that the provisions relating to the closed season for Lake Leschenaultia be removed from the legislation.
+This condition is no longer applicable as Lake Leschenaultia is no longer stocked with either rainbow trout or brown trout.
+There is no recommendation in this report to potentially stock it in the future.
+Therefore it is recommended that the provisions relating to the closed season for Lake Leschenaultia be removed from the legislation.

-Proposal 15 (a) The current trout closed season (1 May to 31 August) should be reduced to 1 July to 31 August.

-(b) The closed season should apply to all line fishing.

-(c) The following waters remain open all year to line fishing:
+- (a) The current trout closed season (1 May to 31 August) should be reduced to 1 July to 31 August. - (b) The closed season should apply to all line fishing (excepting waters described in 15c below). - (c) The following waters remain open all year to line fishing: - Blackwood River - Donnelly River - Murray River - Serpentine River (between the Serpentine Pipe-Head Dam and Serpentine Falls only)

-- Blackwood River;

-- Donnelly River;

-- Murray River

-- Serpentine River (between the Serpentine Pipe-Head Dam and Serpentine Falls only);

-- Warren River;
+- Warren River

-- Logue Brook Dam;
+- Logue Brook Dam

-- Wellington Dam;
+- Wellington Dam

-- Big Brook Dam; and
+- Big Brook Dam

-- Glen Mervyn Dam.
+- Glen Mervyn Dam

-- Proposal 16 The Minister approve the amendment to Order No. 10 of 1999 to remove the conditions relating to Stirling Dam and Samson Dam as the prohibition on fishing in these drinking water supplies are governed under the Metropolitan Water Supply, Sewerage and Drainage Act 1909 and Country Areas Water Supply Act 1947 by the Department of Water.
+The Minister approve the amendment to Order No. 10 of 1999 to remove the conditions relating to Stirling Dam and Samson Dam as the prohibition on fishing in these drinking water supplies are governed under the Metropolitan Water Supply, Sewerage and Drainage Act 1909 and Country Areas Water Supply Act 1947 by the Department of Water.

-- Proposal 17 The Minister approve the amendment to Order No. 10 of 1999 to remove the closed season relating to the waters of Lake Leschenaultia, including all streams, brooks and tributaries flowing continuously or intermittently into the lake, as it is no longer applicable.
-Under this plan, Lake Leschenaultia is not currently recreationally stocked with trout and there is no proposal to stock this water in the future.
+The Minister approve the amendment to Order No. 10 of 1999 to remove the closed season relating to the waters of Lake Leschenaultia, including all streams, brooks and tributaries flowing continuously or intermittently into the lake, as it is no longer applicable.
+Under this plan, Lake Leschenaultia is not currently recreationally stocked with trout and there is no recommendation to stock this water in the future.

-4.5.5 Grant of recreational fishing licence
+3.5.5 Grant of recreational fishing licence

-Under current legislation, fishing for all freshwater fish (other than crustaceans) in waters south of 29° south latitude above the tidal influence including all lakes, dams, rivers and their tributaries requires a licence.
-As such, possessing a licence is a requirement to fish for brown trout and rainbow trout (except for persons under 16 years of age).
+Under current legislation, fishing for all freshwater fish (other than crustaceans) in waters south of 29° south latitude above the tidal influence, including all lakes, dams, rivers and their tributaries, requires a licence.
+As such, possessing a licence is a requirement to fish for brown trout and rainbow trout.